-a) There is a quality management system which ensures continuous and systematic improvement.

-b) There is an internal audit system for all licensable activities.

-c) An audit is conducted in an independent manner at least every two years to verify compliance with protocols and HTA standards, and any findings and corrective actions are documented.
+- a) There is a quality management system which ensures continuous and systematic improvement. - b) There is an internal audit system for all licensable activities. - c) An audit is conducted in an independent manner at least every two years to verify compliance with protocols and HTA standards, and any findings and corrective actions are documented. - d) Processes affecting the quality and safety of tissues and / or cells are validated and undergo regular evaluation to ensure they continue to achieve the intended results.